aws/sagemaker-jumpstart-industry-pack/docs/source/notebooks/finance/notebook1/SEC_Retrieval_Summarizer_Scoring.rst

 .. note::

-   The following SageMaker JumpStart Industry example notebooks are hosted and runnable only through SageMaker Studio.
+   The SageMaker JumpStart Industry example notebooks are hosted and runnable only through SageMaker Studio.
    Log in to the `SageMaker console
    <https://console.aws.amazon.com/sagemaker>`_,